Boiler Maintenance – Everything You Need to Know

 Reasons to service your boiler annually

-Boiler preventative maintenance will help you steer clear of issues, breakdowns and costly expenses while increasing the longevity of your system and maintaining the safety of your business and employees.
-Here are some more detailed reasons to keep up with your boiler service schedule:
+Boiler preventative maintenance will help you steer clear of breakdowns and costly expenses.
+It will also help increase the longevity of your system while maintaining the safety of your business and employees.
+Here are additional specific reasons to keep up with your boiler service schedule:

 - Save Lives – Safety tests performed during regular service appointments can prevent deaths from carbon monoxide poisoning and other dangerous boiler operating scenarios.

-- Ensures Insurance Coverage and Staying Under Warranty – Most boiler warranties and insurance policies require annual servicing to ensure coverage.
+- Ensures Insurance Coverage and Staying Under Warranty – Most boiler warranties and insurance policies require annual servicing to provide coverage.

-- Catch Problems Early – Identify any problems and address them before they do any major damage, avoiding expensive repairs and possible replacement of your boiler system.
+- Catch Problems Early – Identify any problems and address them before any significant damage occurs.
+You want to avoid expensive repairs and possible replacement of your boiler system.

 Routine boiler maintenance